aldebarion/react-aldebarion/README.md

 This framework helps you to:

 * design interfaces for futuristic smart screens, touch tables and HUDs.
-* implement user interfaces for long life application and productivity based on maximum ergonomy and timeless design
+* implement user interfaces for long term application and productivity based on maximum ergonomy and timeless design
 * increase efficiency with adaptive interfaces based on human experience

 It is very adapted to implement interfaces for your control table, HUDS, dashboards, etc.